Holden Commodore (VZ): SV8

-The SV8 was the mid-range sports variant, and was priced from A$41,990.
+The SV8 was the mid-range sports variant.
 Early VZ versions of the SV8 continued with the VY SV8 theme, being essentially an Executive with a V8 engine, rear spoiler, unique 17 inch alloy wheels and SV6 tail lights.
 This specification was later upgraded as a running change to match the equipment levels and appearance of the SV6, which remained a step down from the SS.